 One example of a beneficial form of therapy for people with Alzheimer’s is a therapy garden.

-Gardening and bird watching are very popular activities for people of all ages.
-Watching a brilliant sunset, smelling the fragrance of a lilac tree and listening to the sounds of water cascading in a fountain are all wonderful ways to excite the senses in a positive way.
-These activities are very important because they help a person remain connected to the world around them.
-It is important for a person with Alzheimer's to be able to continue enjoying outdoor activities they have done throughout their lives.
+Gardening and bird watching are common activities for people of all ages.
+Watching a brilliant sunset, smelling the fragrance of a lilac tree and listening to the sounds of water cascading in a fountain are all wonderful ways to excite the senses positively.
+These activities are significant because they help a person remain connected to the world around them.
+It is essential for a person with Alzheimer’s to be able to continue enjoying outdoor activities they have done throughout their lives.
 (Note: this outdoor area must be safe and secure.)
-Often, we do not know how to reach a person with Alzheimer's disease, and creating environments that support their needs will help us better understand who they are.
+Often, we do not know how to reach a person with Alzheimer’s disease, and creating environments that support their needs will help us better understand who they are.